Pearson Algebra 1 Common Core, 2011

 Practice makes perfect

 With these definitions in mind, we can write the equation!
 First, let's arbitrarily choose the variable that we will use to write the equation.
-We will let be our variable.
-We will create our equation by starting from the solution that we want it to have.
+We will let x be our variable.
+We will create our equation by starting from the solution that we want it to have. x= 5In order to obtain a rational equation, we have to use the Properties of Equality to perform the same operations on both sides of the equation.
+Let's start by adding x and subtracting 6 on both sides.

 Remember that we must have at least one rational expression in our equation.
 Therefore, we will divide both sides of the equation by a polynomial.
-Let be our polynomial.
-Note that we have to divide the equation by a polynomial that is not equal to when Otherwise, will be an extraneous solution.
+Let x^2-1 be our polynomial.
+Note that we have to divide the equation by a polynomial that is not equal to 0 when x= 5.
+Otherwise, x= 5 will be an extraneous solution.

 We can further simplify the right-hand side of the equation by factoring the denominator and canceling any common factors.